Most Premier League Assists: Creative Kings

 The Welshman provided 162 assists over his Premier League career, which is 51 more than the next best player: Cesc Fàbregas.
 Fàbregas leads the charts in terms of non-British players, and he’s the only player from outside the UK to reach the century of assists in the competition.

 The only other two players to reach the century of assists in the Premier League are Wayne Rooney (103) and Frank Lampard (102).
-But there is every chance Kevin De Bruyne could eventually reach this tally.
+But Kevin De Bruyne is within sight of this tally.
 He recently overtook Steven Gerrard (92) and former team-mate David Silva (93) before surpassing Dennis Bergkamp’s Premier League assist tally in early October 2022.

-At the time of writing, the Belgian is only 12 assists off becoming the fifth player to hit 100 in the competition, with the only other current Premier League player near the landmark being Milner.
+At the time of writing, the Belgian is only two assists off becoming the fifth player to hit 100 in the competition, with the only other current Premier League player near the landmark being Milner (87).
 Even Milner would accept that age isn’t on his side to reach the century, though.

-If De Bruyne does reach 100 in the Premier League, it’s already out of the question that he’d become the youngest to hit the landmark – Cesc Fàbregas was 29 when he assisted his 100th goal in the English top-flight, which is a year younger than the Manchester City star is now (30).
+When De Bruyne does reach 100 in the Premier League, it’s already out of the question that he’d become the youngest to hit the landmark – Cesc Fàbregas was 29 when he assisted his 100th goal in the English top-flight, which is two years younger than the Manchester City star is now (31).

 Of course, as a one-club man during his career, it’s obvious that Ryan Giggs’ 162 Premier League assists also leads this category, with only Wayne Rooney (93) and David Beckham (80) appearing in the top 10 for Manchester United – but there’s some interesting differences in the rankings.

 Dennis Bergkamp has assisted the fifth-most goals in Premier League history overall, but his 94 assists all came for Arsenal in the competition.
-This means his tally is the second-highest for a single club in the competition, just ahead of David Silva at Manchester City and Wayne Rooney at Manchester United.
+This means his tally is the third-highest for a single club in the competition.

 Cesc Fàbregas has assisted the second-most goals in the Premier League overall (111), but only 70 of these came at Arsenal, with the other 41 coming in a Chelsea shirt.
 Steven Gerrard’s 92 Premier League assists all came for Liverpool – with his feats for the Reds meaning he’s one of only six players to have assisted 70+ goals exclusively for one club.

-Of current Premier League players, only Kevin De Bruyne appears with his 87 assists for Man City.
+Of current Premier League players, only De Bruyne appears with his 97 assists for Man City.
 With his assist for Erling Haaland in their crucial win over Arsenal at the Emirates Stadium in February 2023, he moved to second overall for the most assists for a single Premier League club.
 His first assist in the competition came in a Chelsea shirt in their win over Hull at Stamford Bridge.
 This assist for Oscar’s goal was the first goal scored in José Mourinho’s second spell as Blues manager.
 There’s every chance he could become just the second player to assist 100 goals for a single club in the competition later this season, with him only four away from the century.